prakhar1989/hugo-blog/about.md

   creditlink: http://texturelovers.com
 ---

-*Prakhar* loves Python, Unix and Vim.
+*Prakhar* loves Python, Unix, Vim and celebrating the joy of programming.
 In his free time Prakhar enjoys hacking on new projects and trying out new languages.